AhmedKhan-GH/InventoryManager/documentation/Schemas.md

 CREATE TABLE Users (
     user_username VARCHAR(31) PRIMARY KEY, -- Unchangeable username/ID

-    user_password_salthash VARCHAR(255) NOT NULL, -- Hash of the user's password user_timestamp DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP,
+	user_salthash VARCHAR(255) UNIQUE NOT NULL, -- Hash of the user's password

+    user_timestamp DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP,
     -- DateTime of registration

-    user_failed_logins INT NOT NULL DEFAULT 0,
+    user_failedlogs INT NOT NULL DEFAULT 0,
     -- exceeding a certain limit indicates brute force -- account will lock until admin intervention reviewing logs and then resetting -- count also resets at start of program execution